 Fire boxes come in many sizes and various features.
 Whether you’re interested in protecting important documents or want to prevent fire damaged jewelry, a fire box can help.
 You can lock some with keys or fingerprint scans, and safes can be portable or installed in your wall.
 Manufacturers make home safes that are fire-resistant and air-tight to protect the contents from chemicals.

 However, fire boxes are not foolproof.
 Many don’t have guarantees against fire damage.
 In some cases, the heat outside the box can damage electronics or papers inside, even if the fire does not get past the steel walls.

 If you decide on a fire box, look for a high-quality locked box with the highest heat protection possible.
 Find a fire box with a high UL (Underwriters Laboratories) rating, which means the fire safe meets basic standards.

 Closing Your Doors

-Simply closing your doors can create an extra layer of protection between fire and your valuables.
+If you’re interested in taking every precaution to keep your valuables safe, simply closing your doors can create an extra layer of protection between fire and your valuables.
 Keeping your doors closed can slow down the spread of fire, giving firefighters a chance to douse the flames.
 Closing the doors to your bedroom or other rooms where you stash your valuables can also protect your items from soot and smoke damage in case of a fire.

 Some people go even further, keeping items like cash in plastic bags in their freezer, toilet tank or even buried in the backyard.
 While these more unusual methods will not protect valuables from theft, they might protect items from fire damage while keeping them easily accessible.